Evalglare Tutorial#

 A quick and dirty tutorial to run a simple evalglare analysis.

 1. Make sure you have a running setup of Ignis.
-Have a look at Building to understand how to compile the Ignis framework.
+Have a look at Setup to understand how to compile the Ignis framework.

 2. Build your own scene using one of the available tools.